JakeRoggenbuck/auto-clock-speed/README.md

 SUBCOMMANDS:
-    get        Get a specific value or status help       Prints this message or the help of the given subcommand(s) monitor    Monitor each cpu, it's min, max, and current speed, along with the governor run        Run the daemon, this checks and edit your cpu's speed set
+    get        Get a specific value or status help       Print this message or the help of the given subcommand(s) monitor    Monitor each cpu, its min, max, and current speed, along with the governor run        Run the daemon, this checks and edits your cpu's speed set
 ```